jacopok/clean-coding-thesis/galileian_thesis.md

-`GWFish` is a piece of software built for the purpose of giving an approximate answer to the _first_ of these questions.
-The second is much harder to deal with even for the sources we have direct knowledge of (black holes, neutron stars, white dwarfs), bordering on impossible for more exotic and hypothetical sources
+`GWFish` is a piece of software built for the purpose of giving an approximate answer to the first of these questions, while it relies on other tools to answer the second.

-- Matched filtering
-- Meaning of SNR
-- Fisher matrix error estimation
--
+Typically, the workflow consists in the generation of a theoretical _population_ of, for example, binaries of black holes, which will contain several thousands of them, listing for each their masses, distances, spin and so on.
+This will then be fed into a tool like `GWFish` to get detection statistics.

 ### Matched filtering